Memory-Wabwile/Password-Locker/README.md

  https://github.com/Memory-Wabwile

 ## Description
-Password Locker is an appliaction that enables users to login to the system and save their credentials including usernames and passwords for their various accounts including social media platfrorms.
+Password Locker is an appliaction that enables users to login to the system and save their credentials including usernames and passwords for their various accounts including social media platforms.

 ## BDD
 enter new to create a new user ; a new user will be created </br>